MediSeeUU/MediSeeUU/scraping/pdf_parser/README.md

 # Input & Output
 ## Input
-The filepath of the file that needs to be parsed.
+The filepath of the data folder containing the active_withdrawn folder, which will contain all human and orphan medicines.

 ## Output
 - A JSON file for every medicine, containing all relevant attributes of that medicine.